Sometimes, you’d rather be alone and detach yourself from the world.

 If you have ever wondered how it feels to be the survivor of a plane crash and survive on an uninhabited island, then you are in for a treat with this movie.

 Cast Away is a survival drama film starring Tom Hanks, Helen Hunt, and Nick Searcy.
-It earned Hanks a Best Actor in a Motion Picture – Drama category award during the 2001 Golden Globe Awards, and also earned Alan Silvestri the Best Instrumental Composition award during the 2002 Grammy Awards.
+It won Hanks the Best Actor in a Motion Picture—Drama category award at the 2001 Golden Globe Awards and Alan Silvestri the Best Instrumental Composition award at the 2002 Grammy Awards.

 As excellent as it is performance-wise, this movie also has a brilliant storyline.
-It tells the story of a FedEx troubleshooter who gets stranded on a deserted island in the South Pacific after a fatal plane crash.
-The plot revolves around the circumstances he has to face in his attempt to survive and find his way back home.
+It tells the story of a FedEx troubleshooter stranded on a deserted island in the South Pacific after a fatal plane crash.
+The plot revolves around the circumstances he has to face to survive and find his way back home.

 While the movie emphasizes survival, it also depicts what it is like to be alone in an unfamiliar place.